space-wizards/RobustToolbox/docs/Map Format.md

 In-game `EntityUid` instances are either:

 * Serialized as YAML `null` if the entity referenced to is not included in the map saving.
 If it's on a different grid, for example.
-* An integer representing the index in the `entities` section corresponding to the serialized entity.
+* An integer representing the `uid` of the serialized entity.

 ### Grid IDs